 National Fish and Chips Day, is always celebrated on the first Friday of June, happy fryday!
 It started in 2015 to acknowledge the nation's favourite dish, a day to give fish and chips the recognition it deserves!
-In 2022 it will fall June 3rd.
 And why do we love it at Beerwulf?!
 Because fish and chips go exceedingly well with beer.

 Now, we can appreciate there are regional differences, some people like vinegar, others have gravy.
 Some people dunk their chips in mushy peas, some sprinkle scraps.
 Some like cod, plaice or haddock.
 Don't get us started on the mayonnaise or ketchup debate!
 Despite all this, there are two constants, two unchanging rules about fish and chips that people across the country come together and agree on.
 That is, that the chips are always fat, and it tastes better with beer.